 - Don’t use bad language - if a user is found to be swearing during their conversations the moderators reserve the right to edit the thread, without warning.
-At no point is swearing or inappropriate word usage allowed on the message board.
+At no point is swearing or inappropriate word usage allowed on the forum.

 - Don’t use all capital letters in your posts - it’s considered ‘shouting’ online and it makes posts difficult to read.

 - If you feel that someone has insulted you, report their comment to the moderator - don't perpetuate the dispute.
 The moderator will take a look at the offending comment and decide whether it should be removed.